kw2934/MINTS/README.md

 - Use `MAB_experiments.ipynb` to run the experiments.
 The main functions are written in `experiments.py`.
 - The outcomes are stored in the compressed folder named `results.zip`.
 For statistical analysis and visualization, unzip the data folder and use `summary.ipynb`.

+## Acknowledgement

+This repository was developed with coding assistance from Claude Sonnet 4.6 and GPT-5.4.

 ## Citation
 ```